theXappy/UZ801-LTE-USB-MODEM/README.md

 ## Intro
 I bought this "4G LTE USB Dongle WiFi" from AliExpress around 2023.
 After playing with it for a while, I decied to document all the quirks/tricks I've learned.
 I'm not the first one to research this thing, so some of the link below are to other GH repos by other, smarter people.
+SoC seems to be: `Qualcomm Snapdragon 410 (MSM8916)`
+USB Hardware IDs: `VID_05C6 PID_90B6`

 ## Table of Contents
 1. [Blackbox Web App UI + API](Web_Interface.md)